-An injunction that stops creditors from taking action to continue collecting on accounts or debts.
+An automatic stay injunction that stops creditors from taking action to continue collecting on accounts or debts.
 The stay takes effect the moment a bankruptcy petition is filed.

-A legal procedure, which is regulated by federal law that allows both individuals and business to deal with debt and seek reorganization or discharge of their debts.
+A bankruptcy is a legal procedure, which is regulated by federal law that allows both individuals and business to deal with debt and seek reorganization or discharge of their debts.

 Title 11 of the United States Code, which governs and regulates all bankruptcy actions.

 A branch of the United States Court System, which is organized into districts in each state.